Coupling of two conformal field theories and Nakajima-Yoshioka blow-up equations

 The insertion of the operator $H$ geometrically equivalent to multiplication of the integrand by the $\mu(C)+(b+b^{-1})/4$, where $C \subset \hat{\mathbb{CP}^2}$ is an exceptional divisor.
 The $\mu(C)$ is a cohomology class on $\hat{M}$ defined in \cite[p.
-22]{NakajimaYoshioka} and consists of bundles that restrict to $C$ in a non-trivial way.
+22]{NakajimaYoshioka}, the dual homology cycle consists of bundles that restrict to $C$ in a non-trivial way.